-In our state-of-the-art Lima Memorial Cath Lab, our goal is to use the latest technologies to diagnose and, when necessary, clear these blockages with the least invasive procedures, such as drug-coated stents, angioplasties or radiation.
-The success and growth of our Cath Lab is a direct result of the experienced staff and care offered to our patients.
+In our state-of-the-art Lima Memorial Cath Lab, we use the latest technologies to diagnose and, when necessary, clear blockages with the least invasive procedures possible.
+This could include drug-coated stents, angioplasties or radiation.
+The success rate and growth of our Cath Lab is a direct result of the experienced staff and care offered to our patients.

 To contact Lima Memorial Heart and Vascular Institute or learn more about cardiac catheterization, call 419-224-5915.

 Or, you can learn more about the Cardiology Department at Lima Memorial Heart and Vascular Institute.